zack-murray/labs-curriculum/Labs Curriculum/Welcome to Labs.md

 #### Key Areas of Measure

 We work closely with hiring managers to understand what they're looking for in the portfolio projects you produce.
 All of your work during Build Sprint and instruction culminates in delivering a real product, design, or data analysis to a real user.
-We will measure the quality and delivery of that project.

-Labs will have three key rubrics:

-- Student individual contribution and collaboration rubric
-- Team collaboration and delivery rubric
-- Project quality and delivery rubric

-Labs will measure the quality of project delivery as well as peer and Team Lead reviews for each student.

-**Student pass rate on the individual contribution and collaboration rubric**

-- Measured by sprint challenge scoring

-**Student effectiveness at working with other team members**

-- Measured by peer reviews
-- Measured by Team Lead reviews

-**Project average quality and average deviation from median quality**

-- Measured by plan quality and project quality metrics

 These five key areas below are measures you may be asked about during the hiring process.
 Your experience in Labs will help you confidently answer questions like these: “What can you show me that demonstrates you’re ready for the job?” or “What experiences do you have that have prepared you to work on a real team?”